solo-io/valet/test/e2e/gloo/two-phased-canary/part2/template.md

 step: deploy-foxtrot
 %}}

-We should wait for echo and foxtrot to be deployed:
+We should wait for echo and foxtrot to be ready:

 {{%valet
 workflow: workflow.yaml